BullseyeCoverage Up Contents Search

 Error 27: invalid file descriptor

-The open function returned an invalid file descriptor, one of the values 0, 1 or 2.
+The open function returned an improper file descriptor, one of the values 0, 1 or 2.
 This error happens when the program under test closed one or more of these reserved file descriptors.
 To solve this issue, do not close file descriptor 0, 1, or 2.

 Error 28: wait for thread failed